Sanae-jaidi/Smart-City-End-to-End-Real-Time-Data-Streaming-Pipeline/README.md

 ## Key Technologies

 - **IoT Devices**: Collects live data from the environment.
-- **Apache Zookeeper**: anages Kafka brokers for reliable data coordination.
+- **Apache Zookeeper**: Manages Kafka brokers for reliable data coordination.
 - **Apache Kafka**: Ingests and streams real-time data to various topics.
 - **Apache Spark**: Processes and streams data in real-time.
 - **Docker**: Facilitates containerized setup for Kafka and Spark.